 Click on icon to see table/diagram/image

-CLSI Reference Information (for markets referencing the CLSI): The susceptible (S) breakpoints recognized by the Clinical and Laboratory Standards Institute (CLSI) are the same, with the exception of C. glabrata
+CLSI Reference Information (for markets referencing the CLSI): The susceptibility breakpoints for fluconazole recognized by the Clinical and Laboratory Standards Institute (CLSI) are indicated in the table as follows.
+(See Table 2.)

 The pharmacokinetic properties of fluconazole are similar following administration by the intravenous or oral route.
 After oral administration, fluconazole is well absorbed, and plasma levels (and systemic bioavailability) are over 90% of the levels achieved after intravenous administration.
 Oral absorption is not affected by concomitant food intake.
 Peak plasma concentrations in the fasting state occur between 0.5 and 1.5 hours post-dose with a plasma elimination half-life of approximately 30 hours.
 Plasma concentrations are proportional to dose.
 Ninety percent steady-state levels are reached by Days 4 to 5 with multiple once-daily dosing.

 Administration of loading dose (on Day 1) of twice the usual daily dose enables plasma levels to approximate to 90% steady-state levels by Day 2.
 The apparent volume of distribution approximates to total body water.
 Plasma protein binding is low (11%-12%).

 Fluconazole achieves good penetration in all body fluids studied.
 The levels of fluconazole in saliva and sputum are similar to plasma levels.
 In patients with fungal meningitis, fluconazole levels in the cerebrospinal fluid (CSF) are approximately 80% the corresponding plasma levels.